jrm-code-project/table/README.md

 Returns the underlying representation of the table (an alist, plist, hashtable, or wttree-node).
 If used on an immutable table, a copy of the representation is returned.

 `table/keys` _table_\
 Returns a list of the keys in _table_.
 List structure may be shared, so do not modify it.
+O(n) in the number of entries in the table.

 `table/values` _table_\
 Returns a list of the values in _table_.
 List structure may be shared, so do not modify it.
+O(n) in the number of entries in the table.

 `table/size` _table_\
 Returns the number of entries in _table_.
+O(1) for hash tables and trees, O(n) for alists and plists.

 `table/test` _table_\
 Returns the predicate used to compare keys in _table_.